 Getting started: Requirements and cost

-Pro Tip: If you’ve paid for everything but the Copilot button is still grayed out, the first thing to check is where your file is saved.
-Nine times out of ten, it’s because the file is on your local machine instead of OneDrive or SharePoint.
+Note: If you've paid for the license but the Copilot button is still grayed out, the most common cause is the file sitting on your local machine rather than in OneDrive or SharePoint.

 The real-world limitations